mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 _Computer_ : Synaptic CPU, memory stick TL10 x 3
 _Software_ : Language pack (Galanglic), personality program, CA 3, encyclopaedia 3, skill pack x 2

-Weighing 173.5kg and costing Cr84,200 new (this model is some four decades old and worth perhaps Cr10,000 - see notes above), the robot is ideally suited to shipboard stewarding functions on board smaller ships such as a Free Trader or Subsidised Merchant.
+Weighing 173.5kg and costing Cr84,200 new (this model is some four decades old and worth perhaps Cr10,000 - see notes above), the robot is ideally suited to shipboard stewarding functions on board smaller ships such as a Free Trader or Subsidized Merchant.

 [^6]: This is from the Merchant Marine career path in _Book 7: Merchant Prince_ and can be revised to Rank 2: 4th Officer as per the _Core Rulebook_ if preferred.

 ### Aboard the Ship

-_The Application of Credit_ is a standard Type R, Subsidised Merchant - see pages 184 - 185 of the _Core Rulebook_.
+_The Application of Credit_ is a standard Type R, Subsidized Merchant - see pages 184 - 185 of the _Core Rulebook_.
 It is as described and well maintained although occasionally instances of Debba’s handy ‘fixes’ can be seen.
 She’s competent but doesn’t necessarily have the finishing skills that would make an installation or repair look completely professional.

 A wheeled flatbed truck can be found in the Forward Cargo Bay which Adma drives on errands and taking the crew ashore in some ports (see Utility Vehicle below).
 At present the Main Cargo Bay has had cattle stalls fitted throughout so that it can contain the herd of xeeboo.
 The Aft Cargo Bay has had its forward 4.5m fitted with more stalls and also has cattle feed, straw and some other cargo containers filling much of the rest of the space.